 Use this page to manage local user groups.
 All user groups created in ElectricAccelerator are listed on this page.
-"Administrators" is the default ElectricAccelerator user group.
+The default ElectricAccelerator user group is named Administrators.
 This group cannot be deleted and always has full permissions.

 Suggestion: If you do not currently use groups, you may want to define groups in terms of development teams or your products.